Vintageinfo – All About Vintage Lighting

 Manufacturer:Fog & Mørup A/S, Denmark.

-Other versions: The Fog & Mørup square slats pendant lamp exists in all probability in a few colours.
+Other versions: This Fog & Mørup square slats pendant lamp was probably made in a few colours.

-This lamp is very similar to the Oktav pendant lamp designed by Niels Esmann & Hans C. Jensen for Nordisk Solar in 1960.
-It has 11 stacked layers, you can find it over here.
-An ANVIA version with 9 layers can be found over here.
+This lamp is very similar to the Oktav pendant lamp, designed by Niels Esmann and Hans C. Jensen for Nordisk Solar.
+That model, which appears in catalogues from 1961 and was probably designed in 1960, has 11 stacked layers; you can find it here.
+An ANVIA version with 9 layers can be found here.

-I could not find this lamp in a catalogue, but it is labelled.
-Jo Hammerborg designed the Kubus lamp, it is a lamp in the style.
-Probably he also designed this one.
+I could not find this lamp in a catalogue, but it is labelled Fog & Mørup.
+Jo Hammerborg designed the Kubus lamp, which is very much in the same style, so he may well have designed this model too.

 Fog & Mørup